 - UpWork.com (formerly Elance.com and Odesk.com)

 You can hire content writers on these sites to create content for you.
-(Just remember that you get what you pay for.
-Not all of these writers will necessarily be able to write well in English, nor will they necessarily be familiar with real estate investing.
-You need to do your due diligence).
+Remember that you get what you pay for.
+Not all of these writers will be able to write well in English, nor will they be familiar with real estate investing.
+You need to do your due diligence.

-We used to use outsourcing sites to find writers, but now we focus on working with topic experts (people who know our business and industry very well).
-They’re more expensive, but the quality and the result you get are 10x better.
+Working with topic experts (people who know our business and industry very well) can be more expensive, but the quality and the result you get are 10x better.
 You get what you pay for.

 Or, Here’s An Even Easier Way – The Carrot Content Marketing System

-Of course, you can hire someone if you want, but did you know that the Carrot platform already has some very powerful content built into it?
+Of course, you can hire someone if you want, but did you know that the Carrot platform already has powerful content built into it?

-They can help you put some of your content marketing on autopilot, saving you dozens of hours per month and hundreds of dollars vs. hiring out the writing and optimization… plus you can always edit these posts to put your own spin to them before they publish.
+What’s the catch?
+We’ve done 80-90% of the work for you but it’s up to you to update the content with your voice.
+We are saving you dozens of hours per month and hundreds of dollars vs. hiring out the writing and optimization… plus you can always edit these posts to put your spin to them before they publish.